Geology, Dual Degree Geological Engineering Emphasis, Comprehensive Major

 7

-Electives must be selected to ensure that a student’s degree comprises at least 39 credits of upper-division courses (300-400 level).
-Students are encouraged to take additional courses in chemistry, ecology, physics, math, GIS, and written and oral communication, but electives can be selected from any discipline as long as the course prerequisites are met.
-The degree also must have 120 credits.
+Electives must be selected to ensure that a student’s degree comprises at least 39 credits of upper division courses (300-400 level).
+Students are encouraged to take additional courses in chemistry, ecology, physics, math, GIS, and written and oral communication, but electives can be selected from any discipline as long as course prerequisites are met.

 Students will typically spend four years at UWEC and 1.5 years at UMN.
-Students must satisfy LE requirements for UWEC and UMN, and also must achieve a satisfactory GPA to be accepted at UMN (floating, but generally >3.2).
-Graduates of this program will receive a Geology degree from UWEC and a Geoengineeering degree from UMN.
+Students must satisfy Core General Education Requirements for UWEC and Liberal Education requirements for UMN, and they must achieve a satisfactory GPA to be accepted at UMN (floating, but generally >3.2).
+Graduates of this program will receive a Geology degree from UWEC and a Geoengineering degree from UMN.

 RECOMMENDATIONS FOR HIGH IMPACT PRACTICES (HIPs)